+[Section XLI.]
+Be it therefore enacted by the authority aforesaid, That all such fences or other erections whatsoever already made or erected by any person or persons whatsoever on those parts of the said commons which are situated on the east side of Codorus creek and lie south of High street or on those parts of the said commons which are situated on the west side of the said creek shall be deemed and held and taken for nuisances and such may be abated, prostrated, thrown down and removed, and that it shall and may be lawful for the burgesses, assistants, regulators and supervisors aforesaid, for the time being or a majority of them with the consent and approbation of the chief burgess to abate, prostrate, throw down and remove all such fences and erections as are now erected and built or that may hereafter be erected and built or made upon the said commons situate and described as last aforesaid and in case the said burgesses, assistants, regulators and supervisors or a majority of them as aforesaid, with the consent of the chief burgess shall be opposed in abating, prostrating or throwing down the said fences or erections, that then it shall and may be lawful for the burgesses, assistants, regulators and supervisors, or a majority of them as aforesaid to call to their assistance all or any of the inhabitants of the said borough, who are hereby enjoined and required to be aiding and assisting to the burgesses, assistants, regulators and supervisors or the majority of them as aforesaid in abating, prostrating, throwing down and removing all such fences and erections by this act declared nuisances as aforesaid.

 [Section XLII.]
-Be it therefore enacted by the authority aforesaid, That all such buildings, fences or other erections whatsoever already made or erected, or which shall or may hereafter be so made or erected by any person or persons whatsoever, on any part of the said commons, shall be deemed, held and taken for nuisances, and as such may be abated, prostrated, thrown down and removed, and that it shall and may be lawful for the burgesses, assistants, regulators and supervisors aforesaid, for the time being, or the majority of them, with the consent and approbation of the chief burgess, to abate, prostrate, throw down and remove all such buildings, fences and erections, as are now erected and built, or that hereafter may be erected and built on the same commons.
-And in case the said burgesses, assistants, regulators and supervisors, or the majority of them as aforesaid, with the consent and approbation of the chief burgess, shall be opposed in abating, prostrating, throwing down and removing the said buildings, fences or other erections, that then it shall and may be lawful for the said burgesses, assistants, regulators and supervisors, or the majority of them as aforesaid, to call to their assistance all or any of the inhabitants of the said borough, who are hereby enjoined and required to be aiding and assisting to the burgesses, assistants, regulators and supervisors, or the majority of them, as aforesaid, in abating, prostrating, throwing down and removing all such buildings, fences and erections by this act declared nuisances as aforesaid.
+(Section XLIII.
+P. L.) And be it further enacted by the authority aforesaid, That if any person or persons shall at any time after the publication of this act presume to erect [or build] any buildings, fences or other erections whatsoever on the said commons in the last forgoing section particularly described, that then the said buildings, fences or other erections shall be abated, prostrated, thrown down and removed as aforesaid, and the offender or offenders being thereof duly convicted before the said burgesses or any one of them shall pay a fine in the discretion of the said burgesses or any one of them, not exceeding one hundred pounds, to be levied by distress and sale of the offender's goods as is hereinbefore directed in case of fines.

 [Section XLIII.]
-(Section XLIV, P. L.) And be it further enacted by the authority aforesaid, That if any person or persons shall, at any time after the publication of this act, presume to erect or build any buildings, fences or other erection whatsoever on the said commons, that then the said buildings, fences or other erections shall be abated, prostrated, thrown down and removed as aforesaid; and that the offender or offenders being thereof duly convicted before the said burgesses, or any one of them, shall pay a fine in the discretion of the said burgesses, or any one of them, not exceeding one hundred pounds, to be levied by distress and sale of the offender's goods as hereinbefore is directed in case of fines.

-[Section XLIV.]
-(Section XLV, P. L.) And be it further enacted by the authority aforesaid, That if any person or persons shall dig any hole, pit or quarry on the commons aforesaid, without having first obtained leave, in writing, from the burgesses and assistants, regulators and supervisors as aforesaid, or shall neglect or refuse to fill up and level such hole, pit or quarry, after one month's notice given by the burgesses, assistants, regulators or supervisors aforesaid, or any two of them, that then the said regulators and supervisors, or any two of them, shall cause the said holes, pits or quarries to be filled up, and the party or parties so offending shall be at the charge and expense of such filling up, and, moreover, pay a fine at the discretion of the said burgess and assistants, not exceeding twenty pounds.
+(Section XLIV.
+P. L.) And be it further enacted by the authority aforesaid, That if any person or persons shall dig any hole, pit or quarry on the commons aforesaid without having first obtained leave in writing from the burgesses and assistants, regulators and supervisors as aforesaid, or shall neglect or refuse to fill up and level such hole, pit or quarry after one month's notice given by the burgesses, assistants, regulators or supervisors aforesaid, or any two of them, that then the said regulators and supervisors or any two of them shall cause the said holes, pits or quarries to be filled up, and the party or parties so offending shall be at the charge and expense of such filling up, and moreover pay a fine at the discretion of the burgesses and assistants not exceeding twenty pounds.